openvinotoolkit/model_server/extras/ams_wrapper/README.md

 which should be set to 1. `C` represents all classes defined in the model.
 Remaining dimensions are ignored (if present, first index is used).

-Examples of such models are available in the [Open Model Zoo](https://docs.openvinotoolkit.org/2020.2/_models_intel_index.html).
+Examples of such models are available in the [OpenVINO™ Toolkit – Open Model Zoo](https://docs.openvinotoolkit.org/2020.2/_models_intel_index.html).
 The following classification model is included in the OVMS - AI Extension docker image:
 * vehicle-attributes-recognition - [vehicle-attributes-recognition-barrier-0039](https://github.com/opencv/open_model_zoo/tree/master/models/intel/vehicle-attributes-recognition-barrier-0039)